 Mixbook allows users to pull images from social media, phones, computers, and cloud storage to create digital scrapbooks.
 It also offers a mobile editor that helps users create scrapbooks from their smartphones.
 The brand’s flexible layouts, over 200 fonts, and collection of stickers allow for true customization.
 Users can also opt to create a book from scratch, rather than using one of the premade templates.

-Printed books start at $15.99 for a softcover semi-gloss in 8x6 and go up from there.
-Mixbook offers a selection of different paper finish types like pearl and semi-gloss, premium matte, and premium luster in a lay-flat book style.
+Printed books start at $9.99 for a softcover semi-gloss in 6x6 and go up from there.
+Mixbook offers a selection of different paper finish types, like semi-gloss, premium matte, and premium luster, in a lay-flat book style.